II. THE PROKARYOTIC CELL: BACTERIA

 These PAMPS bind to pattern-recognition receptors or PRRs (def) on a variety of defense cells of the body and trigger such innate immune defenses as inflammation (def), fever, and phagocytosis.

 Inflammation (def) is the first response to infection and injury and is critical to body defense.
 Basically, the inflammatory response is an attempt by the body to restore and maintain homeostasis (def) after injury.
 Most of the body defense elements are located in the blood, and inflammation is the means by which body defense cells and body defense chemicals leave the blood and enter the tissue around an injured or infected site.

-Body defense cells called macrophages (def), and dendritic cells (def) have pattern recognition receptors such as toll-like receptors on their surface that are specific for the peptidoglycan fragments and lipoteichoic acids in the gram-positive cell wall and/or to NODs in their cytoplasm that are specific for peptidoglycan fragments.
+Body defense cells such as macrophages (def), and dendritic cells (def) have pattern recognition receptors such as toll-like receptors on their surface that are specific for the peptidoglycan fragments and lipoteichoic acids in the Gram-positive cell wall and/or to NODs in their cytoplasm that are specific for peptidoglycan fragments.

-2. The peptidoglycan and teichoic acids also activate the alternative complement pathway and the lectin pathway (def), defense pathways that play a variety of roles in body defense.
+The peptidoglycan and teichoic acids also activate the alternative complement pathway and the lectin pathway (def), innate immune defense pathways that play a variety of roles in body defense.

 D. Significance of Gram-Positive Cell Wall Components to Bacterial Pathogenicity

-During severe systemic infections with large numbers of bacteria present, however, high levels of gram-positive PAMPs are released resulting in excessive cytokine production by the macrophages and other cells and this, in turn, can harm the body (see Fig. 3).
+During severe systemic infections (def) with large numbers of bacteria present, however, high levels of Gram-positive PAMPs are released resulting in excessive cytokine production by the macrophages and other cells and this, in turn, can harm the body (see Fig. 5).